 - The form of payment your mover will accept at delivery.
 The payment information must be the same as was entered on the estimate.

 - The terms and conditions for payment of the total charges, including notice of any minimum charges.

 - The maximum amount your mover will demand, based on the mover’s estimate, at delivery to release the shipment, when transported on a collect-on-delivery basis.

 - A complete description of any special or accessorial services ordered and minimum weight or volume charges applicable to the shipment.

 - Any identification or registration number your mover assigns to the shipment.

 - For non-binding estimated charges, your mover’s reasonably accurate estimate of the amount of the charges, the method of payment of total charges, and the maximum amount (110 percent of the non-binding estimate) your mover will demand at the time of delivery for you to obtain possession of the shipment.

-- For binding estimated charges, the amount of charges your mover will demand based upon the binding estimate and the terms of payment under the estimate.
+- For binding estimated charges, the number of charges your mover will demand is based upon the binding estimate and the terms of payment under the estimate.

 - An indication of whether you request notification of the charges before delivery.
 You must provide your mover with contact information.

 You are entitled to a copy of the order for service when it is prepared.
 The order for service is an important part of the contract (bill of lading) between you and the mover.
 Should you cancel or delay your shipment, or if you decide not to use the mover, you should promptly cancel the order.
 If you cancel your shipment more than three days after signing the order for service, your mover may charge you a penalty.